-First it is important to understand what Chapter 7 bankruptcy is.
+First, it is important to understand what Chapter 7 bankruptcy is.
 Also known as “liquidation” bankruptcy, a Chapter 7 bankruptcy is the legal process in which your non-exempt assets will be sold off, and the proceeds used to pay some (but not all) of your debts.
 After the Chapter 7 bankruptcy process is complete, many (but not all) of your debts will be extinguished.

 To be eligible for Chapter 7 bankruptcy, you must meet the requirements of the “means test.”
 Basically, this is a mathematical formula that is used to determine if you earn too much or have too many assets to qualify for Chapter 7 bankruptcy, and thus should file for a Chapter 13 bankruptcy instead.
-State and federal law dictates what assets are exempt from being sold in a Chapter 7 bankruptcy and which are non-exempt.
+State and federal law dictate what assets are exempt from being sold in a Chapter 7 bankruptcy and which are non-exempt.
 It is not true that you will lose everything just by filing for Chapter 7 bankruptcy.

 However, you should not go on a spending spree prior to filing for bankruptcy in order to lower your income or try to gift or sell assets to protect them from liquidation.
 Creditors in such situations can claim this is bankruptcy fraud, and therefore it could be decided that your debt to them should not be discharged.
 In addition, the bankruptcy trustee assigned to your case has the ability to set aside transfers of assets made within 90 days of the bankruptcy filing.
 Gifting during this time period could be seen as a fraudulent conveyance that the bankruptcy trustee has the power to undo.